cool audio stuff and recorded music last updated 21 December 2016, prior 26 January 2009

 House curve: some advice on its use or non-use

-I have about 8 years’ experience in equalisation of my home audio system, having owned and used both the current version and an earlier incarnation of Behringer’s digital equaliser, which has built-in pink noise RTA tools.
+I have about 18 years’ experience in equalisation of my home audio system, having owned and used several incarnations of Behringer’s digital equaliser, which has built-in pink noise RTA tools, and more recently Biamp and miniDSP.

 In my efforts to identify an appropriate target EQ curve for the in-room response to pink noise, I came across the X curve standard in pro audio, and have had discussions with local AES members, who have expertise in home audio, cinema and venue audio, and one fortunate member with crossover experience in both fields.